 C L A I R E N E L S O N

-In her early Detroit days, Claire worked with Archive Design Studio and Pure Detroit, two pioneers of local design & culture.
-She designed many community branding & pro-city campaigns in the mid oughts, and served on advisory boards for initiatives including Hatch Detroit, Invest Detroit Urban Retail Loan Fund and D:hive (now Build Institute).
+In her early Detroit days, Claire worked with Archive Design Studio and Pure Detroit, designed many community campaigns, and served on advisory boards for Hatch Detroit, Invest Detroit Urban Retail Loan Fund and D:hive (now Build Institute).

-At The Skyscraper Museum, she worked closely with founding director Carol Willis to grow her pop-up exhibitions in Wall Street bank lobbies into a permanent space in Lower Manhattan.
+At The Skyscraper Museum, she worked closely with founding director Carol Willis to grow her pop-up exhibitions in historic bank lobbies into a permanent home in Lower Manhattan.

-A Chicagoland native, Claire studied Architecture & Urbanism at Smith College and Columbia University, where she graduated from The Shape of Two Cities Program: New York/Paris.
+A Chicagoland native, Claire studied Architecture & Urbanism at Smith College and Columbia University with The Shape of Two Cities: New York/Paris Program.
 In 2014, she was a Visiting Scholar at the American Academy in Rome.

-Her work has been featured in the book For the Love of Cities, as well as The New York Times, USA Today, CityLab, Next City & more.
-She's been a guest speaker at TEDxDetroit, Meeting of the Minds, Creative Cities Summit, Knight Cities Summit, Mackinac Policy Conference, Detroit Policy Conference and Municipal Michigan League.
+Her work has been featured in the book For the Love of Cities, The New York Times, USA Today, CityLab, Next City & more.
+She has presented at TEDxDetroit, Meeting of the Minds, Creative Cities Summit, Knight Cities Summit, Municipal Michigan League, Detroit Policy Conference and Mackinac Policy Conference.

-An urban mut, Claire has lived in Harlem, Brooklyn, Gramercy Park, Greenwich Village, Dupont Circle, the Latin Quarter, the French Quarter & the Cass Corridor.
+An urban mut, Claire has lived in Brooklyn, Harlem, Gramercy Park, Greenwich Village, Dupont Circle, the Latin Quarter, the French Quarter & the Cass Corridor.
 She loves them all.
-But she's partial to the people of Detroit.

-She currently splits her time between Detroit & New Orleans.
-She's married to this guy.
+She currently splits time between New Orleans & Detroit.